bskinn/github-repo-label-setup/README.md

 ### Background

-GitHub's labeling features for issues and PRs are powerful and convenient.
+GitHub's labeling features for issues and PRs are quite helpful for organizing tickets.
 For projects of substantial size, though, a structured approach to organizing and formatting the labels is important to maximize value and usability.

 While working on the [Quansight Labs website][labs site] I was exposed to [Tania Allard]'s style of GitHub label management, and liked it a lot.
-Check out the [repo's labels][labs site labels] for an example.
+Check out the [labels in the Labs site repo][labs site labels] for an example.

 My take on her approach boils down to these aspects:

 - All labels should be sorted into a small number of broader, named categories.
   - E.g., `area`, `topic`, `type`
-- Each label should include its category name.
+- Each label should include its category name as well as its own name.
   - This unambiguously associates the label with its category.
 - All labels in each category should have the same color.
-  - This facilitates rapid recognition of the category/type of the label.
+  - This facilitates rapid recognition of the category of the label.
-- Some categories will naturally tend to only have one label apply per ticket;
-  others will naturally have multiple labels per ticket, in some cases.
 - Each label should have a unique emoji as part of its name.
   - This allows for quick recognition of specific, individual labels.
 - Label names should nearly always be short.
 If additional explanation is needed, put it in the `description` field.
+- Some categories will naturally tend to only have one label apply per ticket;
+  others will naturally allow multiple labels per ticket.
 - In rare cases, labels may have a different color from the rest of their category, when special emphasis is called for.
   - A good example here is `pr: DO NOT MERGE ❌`, which one might color in bright